How it works

 Testing with a Browser

 Many tools for scanning and testing websites automatically only consider HTTP responses — status codes, headers, and server-side rendered HTML.
-However, with many modern websites and apps using Javascript, such tools have a problem assessing content rendered after the page is loaded.
+However, with many modern websites and apps using JavaScript, such tools have a problem assessing content rendered after the page is loaded.
 Not only that, anything requiring user interaction to be rendered, like opening a modal window, is out of reach.

 Squidler uses a real browser to render and interact with websites and apps.
-It's doesn't matter how the page is constructed as long as it renders to the DOM.
+It doesn't matter how the page is constructed as long as it renders to the DOM.
 Static websites, server-side rendering, progressive web apps, and single-page apps — all can be tested.

 Generative and Continuous Testing